-Guilt, Shame and Regret Everyone has instances in their past when things didn’t work out the way they wanted, or we may have acted in a way that we later recognize was wrong.
-Feeling these negative emotions is a healthy and natural reaction, but holding on to them and letting them dictate your life is not healthy.
+Guilt, Shame and Regret Everyone has instances in their past when things didn’t work out the way they wanted, or we may have acted in a way that we later recognized was wrong.
+Feeling these negative emotions is a healthy and natural reaction, but holding onto them and letting them dictate your life is not healthy.
 When we carry around our guilt, we are punishing ourselves and often the people closest to us – practicing positive affirmation allows us to break that mold.
-We feel shame when we treat ourselves like the victim of our situations, when it’s best to own our mistakes and situations and learn from them, rather than letting them break us - if you feel shame because you’ve been taken advantage of or forced into a difficult situation, the best way to break the cycle of shame is to stop internalizing it and talk to someone you trust.
+We feel shame when we treat ourselves as the victim of our situations, when it’s best to own our mistakes and situations and learn from them, rather than letting them break us.
+If you feel shame because you’ve been taken advantage of or forced into a difficult situation, a way to break the cycle of shame is to stop internalizing and talk to someone you trust.
 And regret may follow us around if we fantasize about what could have been better in our lives, rather than just appreciating what’s in front of us.
 It’s easy to see how these negative emotions can affect your marriage.

 Take some time on your own to identify any situations that may bring about feelings of guilt, shame and regret.
 Make a game plan to work through these emotions, on your own, with your partner or with a counselor.

 As a couple, there are four stages in dealing with emotional baggage.
 Perhaps through your dating relationship, you’ve already started working on some of your baggage together.
 If you haven’t yet, we encourage you to go through this process with your fiancé, because everything comes out after the vows are said.
 Your marriage will be stronger if you join together as a united front, supporting each other through all the good and bad.